hiphapa/blogs.snap-ci.com/_posts/2014-11-04-shell-changes.md

 #### Changes with the *exit* command:

 The *exit* command will now cause your session to end - and thus kill your stage!
-We've had cases where users entered the exit command to continue or fail their builds based on the exit status.
+We've had cases where users used *exit* to continue or fail their builds based on the exit status.
 Let's look at the following example used for the *heroku run* command:

 {% highlight bash %}
 $ buffer_file=/tmp/last_heroku_run; heroku run --app 'APP_NAME' 'YOUR_COMMAND; echo $?' | tee $buffer_file; exit `tail -1 $buffer_file`